advanderveer/ep/v2/README.md

 - __Well tested__, benchmarked and depends only on the standard library
 - Supports __streaming__ requests and responses

+## Build-in Hooks
+Would be nice if ep comes with a hook that writes the status code based on a method that the output can implement.
+Support both `Head(h Header) int` or `Status() int`

+With that enabled, it is possible to create an error hook that comes with sensible defaults and logs to a provided logger.
+But how to support such a build-in error with the template encoder?
+Maybe allow returning a template itself.

 ## Backlog
 - [x] SHOULD be able to use error hooks to assert if errors are server, client or something more specific and return relevant output